Wildlife Populations In World Are In Steep Decline Mainly From Loss Of Natural Habitat

 There has been a precipitous decline of vertebrate species in areas of moist tropical rainforests that are adjacent to mountain regions such as the Andes that feed water to the Amazon region and the vast Pantanal wetlands south of the Amazon.
 Also fed by water from mountain ranges is the Congo basin that is adjacent to the eastern African highlands and the south Asian jungle belt below the Himalayas with both regions having suffered sharp declines of vertebrate species in recent decades.

 During the last 100 years, 200 species of vertebrates have gone extinct, a loss of 2 species a year.
 The average extinction rate before the advent of humans, during the past 2 million years, has been much slower.
-It would have taken 20,000 years, not a mere100 years for 200 species to have gone extinct.
+It would have taken 20,000 years, not a mere 100 years for 200 species to have gone extinct.

 Since the sixteenth century, 680 vertebrate species have gone extinct.